FLIN: A Flexible Natural Language Interface for Web Navigation: Related Work

-Work on NL-guided web navigation includes learning tasks from demonstrations~\cite{allen2007plow}, building reinforcement learning agents~\cite{shi2017world,liu2018reinforcement}, semantic parsing using seq2seq models to map NL commands into web APIs \cite{su2017building,su2018natural} and generating task flows from APIs~\cite{williams2019automatic}.
-These approaches assume different problem settings and deal mainly with low-level web actions or API calls.
-Unlike FLIN, they are not scalable across websites.
+Work on NL-guided web task execution includes learning from demonstrations~\cite{allen2007plow}, building reinforcement learning agents~\cite{shi2017world,liu2018reinforcement}, training sequence to sequence models to map natural language commands into web APIs \cite{su2017building,su2018natural}, and generating task flows from APIs~\cite{williams2019automatic}.
+These techniques assume different problem settings (e.g., reward functions) or deal with low-level web actions or API calls.
+Unlike \sys, they do not generalize across websites.

-\citet{pasupat2018mapping} propose an embedding-based matching model to map NL commands to low-level UI actions such as hyperlinks, buttons, etc. Unlike FLIN, this work does not deal with predicting parameter values (actions are un-parametrized).
-In \S\ref{sec:ev-results}, the FLIN-embed variant (which FLIN outperforms) uses an adaption of their matching approach extended to extract parameters.
+\citet{pasupat2018mapping} propose an embedding-based matching model to map natural language commands to low-level UI actions such as hyperlinks, buttons, menus, etc. Unlike \sys, this work does not deal with predicting parameter values (i.e., actions are un-parametrized).

+Models that jointly perform intent detection and slot filling~\cite{guo14_slotfill,liu-lane-2016-joint,Chen2019BERTFJ} are not applicable to our problem for three reasons.
+First, they are trained on a per-application basis using application-specific intent and slot labels, and thus cannot generalize across websites.
+Second, they semantically label words in an utterance, but do not do value assignment, hence they cannot output executable navigation paths.
+Third, they perform multi-class classification (i.e., they assume only one intent to be true for a user query) and have no notion of state (e.g., current webpage).
+They do not deal with intents with overlapping semantics which may occur across pages of the same website (e.g., in the example shown in Figure~\ref{fig:task_example}, the same user query may map to the action ``\textit{Let's go}" in the OpenTable's home page or to the action ``\textit{Find a Table}" in the search results page).